gcampo88/ok9cupid/README.md

 **Objective:** Users can add dogs to and remove them from their Favorites list.

 - [ ] create 'Favorites' model
-- build out API, Flux loop, and components for:
+- [ ] build out API, Flux loop, and components for:
   - [ ] adding dogs to favorites
-  - [ ] viewing specific dogs within Favorites list, as well as all Favorites at same time
+  - [ ] viewing all Favorites
+  - [ ] viewing specific Favorite
   - [ ] removing dogs from favorites
 - [ ] Style new elements

 ### Phase 7: QuickMatch (0.5 days)

-**objective:** Enable quickmatch functionality.
+**objective:** Enable QuickMatch functionality.

 - [ ] QuickMatch pulls in one dog at random from the results of the user's most recent search
-- [ ] enable modal pop-up with quickmatch result using react-modal
+- [ ] enable modal pop-up with QuickMatch result using react-modal

 ### Phase 8: Styling Cleanup and Seeding (1 day)